 Daniel and his friends were faithful to the God of Israel.
 Instead of breaking their covenants by being participant in the idolatry of Babylon, they asked for pulse and water...prison food...wasting-away-in-a-dungeon type of food.
 So, of course, the king's servant was going to object to their request.
 He was a high-ranking officer of the king's court and not an unintelligent person; he knew what happened to people living off that kind of a diet.
 In the words of the ancient historian Josephus, Ashpenaz "suspected that they would be discovered by the king, from their meager bodies, and the alteration of their countenances; because it could not be avoided but their bodies and colours must be changed with their diet, especially while they would be clearly discovered by the finer appearance of the other children, who would fare better, and thus they should bring him into danger, and occasion him to be punished."

 The miracle was that Daniel and his friends didn't become meager in body or sickly in countenance on their diet of pulse and water, a very non-traditional diet for them.
 It went against the natural laws of this telestial realm to be healthy-looking and to thrive on that type of fare, but the Lord blessed them and saved them.
 It is a truly great story.
-Daniel refused to sin even when his life was at stake.
+Daniel refused to sin even when his health was at stake.

 Latter-day Saints tend to agree that materialism and money are false gods.
 Food corporations and "big agriculture" are not in business to keep you healthy but to make a profit, often at your expense.
-Money is not only their bottom line but their highest authority and, like King Nebuchadnezzar, they lay a portion of their profits down to false gods every time they pad the pockets of those holding positions of earthly governance to ensure their continued prosperity.
+Money is not only their bottom line but their highest authority and, like King Nebuchadnezzar, they lay a portion of their profits down to false gods every time they pad the pockets of those holding positions of earthly governance to ensure their continued prosperity, often unethically.

+We need a generation of young people who eat healthier food because they were fed healthier food...whole, real food that was prepared at home and not by food corporations who are, sadly, strangers to God’s common sense laws about how to raise and prepare food.
 In nearly the same breath, President Benson also urged us to become closer to our food supply.
 "Increasingly, the Lord, through His servants, is trying to get us closer to the soil by raising our own produce."
 (Read the talk in its entirety here)

 What say ye?